 Prevent Frozen Pipes

-- Close the inside valves that control the water supply to outside hose attachments (known as bibs).
+Close inside valves that control the water supply.

-- Open the outside hose bibs to allow any water in the line to drain out.
-Keep this outside valve open so that any water remaining in the pipe can expand without causing the pipe to break.
+Keep outsides valve open so water remaining in the pipe can expand without causing a break.

 Thaw Frozen Pipes

 First, check with a neighbor to see if they’re experiencing the same issue.
 If they have a loss of water too, it may be the result of a main break.
 But if they have running water, it’s likely your pipes have frozen.

 Turn off the water immediately at the main shut off valve.

 Open the faucet so that water will flow through the pipe once the area is melted.
 This will help melt more ice.